An efficient solution procedure for solving higher-codimension Hopf and Bogdanov-Takens bifurcations: B-T bifurcation of system

 \subsubsection{Summary of the six-step transformation method}

 In \cite{LiLiMa2015}, Li {\it et al.} applied the six-step transformation approach \cite{Dumortier1987} to provide a detailed analysis on the codimension-$3$ B-T bifurcation of the epidemic model \eqref{Eqn8}.
-In order to give a comparison, in the following, we first give a summary of the result (more details can be found in \cite{LiLiMa2015}).
+In order to give a comparison, in the following, we first give a brief summary of the result (more details can be found in \cite{LiLiMa2015}).
 The basic idea of this approach is to employ a transformation in each step to remove one or two terms in the Taylor expansion of the vector field, which is not necessarily in algebraic formula and maybe in differential forms.
-The critical point of the codimension-$3$ B-T bifurcation is defined in \eqref{Eqn44}.
-Introducing
+Introducing the following transformation from the critical point,